fmselab/ct-competition/index.md

 The competition compares state-of-the-art tools for generating combinatorial test suites with respect to the generation time and test suite size.
 The competition consists of two phases:
-- a **training phase**, in which example benchmarks are given to the tool developers, (strarting from OCt 2021 ?)
+- a **training phase**, in which example benchmarks are given to the tool developers (strarting from mid Nov 2021)
 - and an **evaluation** phase, in which all participating CT tools will be executed on benchmark test tasks, and their performances are measured.
-The competition is performed (some days before?) and presented during the IWCT workshop.
+The competition is performed (some days before the workshop) and presented during the IWCT workshop.

 Researchers from both academia and industry are invited to submit their tools.